 We know that students and families often have questions about sororities and fraternities.
 Below, we've provided some answers to frequently asked questions and resources.

 Benefits include building leadership skills, support with academics, and endless opportunities to engage in service.
 The fraternity and sorority experience is an excellent training ground for aspiring leaders.
 Many chapters organize training programs, host study hours, and offer a variety of educational resources.
 Some offer scholarships and awards to celebrate members' and non-members' academic successes.

 Most students join a sorority or fraternity during their first semester in college; however, recruitment is open to all students (transfers, sophomores, juniors, and seniors).
 NPHC organizations do require students to have an Arkansas Tech GPA and a certain number credit hours before joining.

-|Which fraternity or sorority is the best one to join?||There are 15 Greek-letter organizations on campus.
+There are 13 Greek-letter organizations on campus.
 Each organization provides unique experiences, emphasizes values, service, philanthropy, and leadership within the community.
 Who is the "best" is a personal choice and it should be based on where a student feels most comfortable.

 The new member period is a time for students to bond with other new members, active members, and learn about the organization's history and goals.
 Some new member classes elect officers, hold weekly meetings, organize study halls, and plan activities.

 Call 479-968-0276 or visit the 2nd floor of Doc Bryan.